 Where is the pain located on the body?

-Does it stem out to any other parts of the body?
+Does it move to any other parts of the body?

 S: Severity of the pain.

 Score the pain on a scale of 1 to 10, 10 being the worst pain possible.

 T: Timing of the event.

 Has it gotten better or worse since it began?

 Once the patient has a firm grasp on what they feel their symptoms are, they should proceed to discuss their notes with a provider.
 Questions they should ask a doctor about their symptoms or any newly diagnosed condition can include:

 What are the short-term and/or long-term plans for treating this disease or condition?